zio/zio/docs/overview/running_effects.md

 ## Error Reporting

-There is an error reporter that is called by ZIO to report every unhandled error.
+In the `Runtime` there is an error reporter that is called by ZIO to report every unhandled error.
 It is a good idea to supply your own error reporter that can log unhandled errors to a file.

 The default unhandled error reporter merely logs the error to standard error (`stderr`).